mariomulansky/PySpike/doc/tutorial.rst

 1) ISI-distance  (InterSpike Intervals)
 2) SPIKE-distance
 3) SPIKE sychronization

-The two variations are new in version 0.8.0.
+4) MRTS (Minimum Relevant Time Scale, modifies any of the other algoritm)
-4) MRTS (Minimum Relevant Time Scale)
+5) RIA  (Rate Independent Adaptive spike distance, a variation of SPIKE-distance)

-5) RIA  (Rate Independent Adaptive)
+The MRTS and RIA variations are new in version 0.8.0.

 MRTS
 ............